taylorsw04/FluidFramework/packages/dds/tree/docs/feature list.md

 To meet this requirement, Shared Tree leverages a novel distributed compression scheme that reduces the average storage cost of the identifiers to that of a small integer.
 This enables better scaling in scenarios where large numbers of these compressed IDs are needed (e.g., graph-like references).
 The documentation for this scheme can be found [here](../src/id-compressor/idCompressor.ts#L272).

+[Strong node identifiers and lookup index](#strong-node-identifiers-and-lookup-index) uses unique identifiers on nodes.
+These need to be allocated in a distributed way while avoiding collisions.
+A trivial implementation of this is to randomly generate [Version 4 UUIDs](<https://en.wikipedia.org/wiki/Universally_unique_identifier#Version_4_(random)>).

+To reduce the space these consume, and improve performance when using them, it is desirable to have a system which can allocate compressible (for example sequential) smaller identifiers that can fit in JavaScript's number type.
+The implementation of the compression scheme that accomplishes this can be found [here](../src/id-compressor/idCompressor.ts#L272).

 ## Data model specification